GeneralEmbeddedCLibraries/cli/README.md

 ### **Using device parameters**

 1. Make sure to have [Device Parameter](https://github.com/GeneralEmbeddedCLibraries/parameters) up and running.
+It is mandatory to use *General Embedded C Libraries Ecosystem* path for parameters module (*root/middleware/parameters/parameters/*) !

 2. Enable following *CLI_CFG_PAR_USE_EN* macro by setting it to "1" inside *cli_cfg.h* file:
 	```C